StanGirard/Primates-Jekyll/_help/howto.md

 ![prose-primate-chose.png]({{site.baseurl}}/img/user_upload/prose-primate-chose.png)

-If everything is successfull you should end up on a page that looks like that.
+If everything is successful, you should end up on a page that looks like that.

 ![prose-archi.png]({{site.baseurl}}/img/user_upload/prose-archi.png)

 - _data: Stores information about the authors, etc
 - _post: Place where the posts are saved
-- help: Page that are added such as this one
+- help: Pages that are added such as this one

 ### Create an author